Who will win the 2023 Masters? Using our FRACAS model, we look at the key 2023 Masters predictions ahead of the action at Augusta National Golf Club.

 It’s the Masters.
 It’s the Masters regardless of the PGA Tour vs. LIV Golf drama.
 It’s the Masters even if Fred Couples vs. Phil Mickelson means something different than it used to.

-With only 88 golfers in the field, and about a dozen of them past champs or amateurs with very little chance of winning as serious long shots, the Masters’ strength of field is top heavy, but not particularly deep.
+With only 88 golfers in the field, and about a dozen of them past champs or amateurs with very little chance of winning, the Masters’ strength of field is top heavy, but not particularly deep.
 A Masters win is all about prestige.
 From a probability standpoint, there have been five tournaments this year that are harder to win, though modeling does have trouble accounting for the mental stress of winning a tournament like the Masters.
 There are golf tournaments, and then there is the Masters.

 Who Will Win the 2023 Masters?
 The FRACAS Picks